wnielson/Plex-Remote-Transcoder/README.md

 `Plex Media Server` (`PMS`) installations.
 This project takes a different, and arguably easier approach that simply involves running the `Plex New Transcoder` on a remote host.
-In this setup there is only ever **one** `PMS` installation, but there can be any number of transcode hosts.
-Since transcoding is typically the most processor intensive aspect of Plex, it makes sense to be able to distribute this workload among all available computing resources.
+In this setup there is only ever **one** `PMS` installation (the `master` host), but there can be any number of transcode hosts (`slave` hosts).
+Since transcoding is typically the most processor intensive aspect of `PMS`, it makes sense to be able to distribute this workload among all available computing resources.

 The way this works is by replacing the default `Plex New Transcoder` binary on the master `PMS` with a wrapper.
 This wrapper allows us to intercept the transcode request